Over-Refusal and Representation Subspaces: A Mechanistic Analysis of Task-Conditioned Refusal in Aligned LLMs: Background

 \paragraph{Steering Vectors.} Building on representation engineering \citep{zou2023representation,panickssery2023steering}, activation steering has been applied to instruction following \citep{stolfo2025instruction}, toxicity suppression \citep{suau2024toxicity}, and false-refusal mitigation \citep{wangf2025refusal}.
 Notably, \citet{braun2025unreliability} find that steering-direction reliability is dataset-dependent: even within a single phenomenon such as refusal, directions extracted from different domain subsets diverge substantially across 36 categories.
 This partially supports our hypothesis that no single direction can capture over-refusal across tasks. \citet{hedstrom2025steer} show that abstaining from steering is optimal when representations lack sufficient stability, framing intervention decisions as a function of the representation space's error structure. \citet{wang2025adaptive} similarly find that a single vector fails across semantically distinct sub-categories of the same phenomenon.

-Conditioning on task identity, such as \citet{safeconstellations2025} show that task-dependent steering achieves substantially higher selectivity than global ablation, and \citet{engels2025nonlinear} show that some LLM concepts are encoded as high-dimensional manifolds, a property that we believe over-refusal instantiates.
+Conditioning on task identity, such as \citet{safeconstellations2025} show that task-dependent steering achieves higher selectivity than global ablation, and \citet{engels2025nonlinear} show that some LLM concepts are encoded as high-dimensional manifolds, a property that we believe over-refusal instantiates.
 Our work provides the geometric account of why task-conditioning is necessary.

 \paragraph{Mechanistic Methods.} Mechanistic interpretability (MI) aims to reverse-engineer how neural networks implement specific behaviours by identifying which internal components are causally responsible \citep{zhang2026locate}.
-Linear probing tests whether a target property is linearly decodable from a layer's activations \citep{marks2023geometry,park2023linear}, giving a layer-wise picture of when information is encoded.
-Causal activation patching replaces activations at a specific component with those from a different input to measure that component's causal contribution to the output \citep{meng2022locating,conmy2023automated}.
+Linear probing tests whether a target property is linearly decodable from a layer's activations \citep{lepori2023uncovering, marks2023geometry,park2023linear}, giving a layer-wise picture of when information is encoded.
+Causal activation patching replaces activations at a specific component with those from a different input to measure that component's causal contribution to the output \citep{meng2022locating, wang2023interpretability,conmy2023automated}.
 Gradient-weighted attribution traces which attention heads most influence a prediction by backpropagating through the attention weights \citep{syed2023attribution}.

 Despite these advances, over-refusal and harmful-refusal are rarely distinguished at the representational level.
-Mitigation methods treat them as a unified target; mechanistic studies focus on the harmful-refusal direction without examining whether over-refusal shares the same geometry.
-This work addresses this gap by analyzing their differences and the need for specialized interventions.
+Mitigation methods limitedly treat them as a unified target; and similarly, mechanistic studies focus more on harmful-refusal direction and limitedly analyses its similarity to over-refusal geometry.
+This work addresses this gap by analyzing their differences and the need for specialised interventions.

 \FloatBarrier